apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 ## Run an Actor or task {#run-an-actor-or-task}

 > If you are unsure about the differences between an Actor and a task, you can read about them in the [tasks](/platform/actors/running/tasks) documentation.
-In brief, tasks are just pre-configured inputs for Actors.
+In brief, tasks are pre-configured inputs for Actors.

 The API endpoints and usage (for both sync and async) for [Actors](/api/v2#/reference/actors/run-collection/run-actor) and [tasks](/api/v2#/reference/actor-tasks/run-collection/run-task) are essentially the same.